 Stay in Your Home without Paying Home Insurance

-One sure-fire way to save on the high cost of a home insurance premium in Oklahoma is to take advantage of Truehold's sale-leaseback program.
-Instead of the responsibility of homeowners insurance—and property taxes and major repairs—you can offload that responsibility onto a landlord without having to move.
+One sure-fire way to save on the high cost of a home insurance premium in Oklahoma is to take advantage of Truehold's sell and stay transaction.
+Instead of the responsibility of property insurance—and property taxes and essential repairs—you can offload that responsibility onto a landlord without having to move.

 Ready to learn more?
-Call us today and a Truehold advisor will reach out to review our process, answer your questions, and see if a Truehold sale-leaseback is the right fit for you.
+Call us today and a Truehold representative will reach out to review our process, answer your questions, and see if a Truehold sell and stay transaction is the right fit for you.

 Sources: